Today at Ford House

 "She wished to use the influence granted her to accomplish good among people who needed help and inspiration.
 Her good works will live beyond our memories of her kindness and magnanimity." —Frederick Cummings, former Detroit Institute of Arts Director

-Learn about Edsel Ford and his contributions to automotive design in our new exhibition, Driven by Design, in our Visitor Center.
+Learn about Edsel Ford and his contributions to automotive design in our new exhibition, Driven by Design, in The Garage.